abe-iop/driframework/doc/Installation.md

 ### STEP 1: Import the Java library
 There are two approaches to import the Dr. Inventor Text Mining Framework Java library:
-**Apprach A**: If you are using Maven, add to the POM of your Maven project the following repository:
+**Approach A**: If you are using Maven, add to the POM of your Maven project the following repository:
 ```javascript
 <repositories>
 	<repository>